EMI Site Surveys, On-Site Testing and In-Situ Testing

-An EMI site survey is an independent assessment of the potential Electromagnetic Interference (EMI) risks that might interfere with an implantable electrical device such as a pacemaker or defibrillator.
+An Electromagnetic Interference site survey (EMI site survey) is an independent assessment of potential EMI risks.
+These risks might interfere with an implantable electrical device such as a pacemaker or defibrillator.
 The assessment should be completed by a qualified and accredited independent test lab such as Keystone Compliance and in collaboration with the employer, manufacturer of the device, patient and physician.

 A site survey is conducted by taking various electromagnetic measurements throughout the facility.
 Keystone Compliance uses a broad range of industry-accepted standards and specifications to determine which electromagnetic fields exist.
-Following completion of the on-site survey, Keystone Compliance provides the customers with a detailed site survey report that will help identify EMI sources and zones with the potential to interact with an implantable electrical device.
-This information should then be shared with the physician and employer to develop an action plan to reduce potential negative effects to the patient’s health.
+Following completion of the on-site survey, Keystone Compliance provides the customers with a detailed site survey report.
+This report identifies EMI sources and zones that have the potential to interact with an implantable electrical device.
+This information should then be shared with the physician and employer.
+Collectively, an action plan should be developed to reduce potential negative effects to the patient’s health.

 It is important to note that Keystone Compliance is one of just a handful of labs in the country certified by implantable device manufacturers to complete EMC site survey testing.